rechutox/godot-terraformation/README.md

 # Terraformation

 Visual node-based heightmap generator.
 Uses the GPU to create different kind of noise and apply effects to heightmaps.
-Has a 3D view that updates in realtime.
+Has a 3D view that updates in real time.

 At the end you can use an export node to save the texture to a PNG file.